noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse
       -> s, dhse

-Note that encrypted data sent in the first `Noise_IS` message is susceptible to replay attacks.
+Note that encrypted data sent in the first `Noise_IK` message is susceptible to replay attacks.
 Also, if the responder's static private key is compromised, initial messages can be decrypted and/or forged.